benjaminion/LLL_erc20/README.md

-I've included both the optimised and unoptimised Solidity code in the benchmark; the LLL code generated is the same whether optimised or not (i.e. the optimiser can't improve it), which is noteworthy in and of itself.
+I've included both the optimised and unoptimised Solidity code in the benchmark; the LLL code generated is the same whether optimised or not (i.e. the optimiser can't improve it, which is noteworthy in and of itself).

 Benchmarking environment is as follows,